jh-modjeski/trys/README.md

 # Trys -TRanscrYpt Stitcher

 Trys is a powerful audio transcription tool for podcast-style recordings, transcribing multiple audio files and stitching them together into a single transcript.
+Each line in the transcript represents a continuous audible section when the speaker was never quiet for longer than a configurable pause_len.
 I recommend using [CraigChat](https://github.com/CraigChat/craig) for great recordings on Discord.
 Trys uses Whisper by OpenAI for automatic speech recognition and provides options for different transcription models, silence detection, and more.

 ## That's a weird name